 Enter the hybrid top-down/bottom-up localization process.

-GlobalVision International’s hybrid top-down/bottom-up localization process harnesses the best of both approaches.
+GlobalVision International’s hybrid top-down/bottom-up process harnesses the best of both approaches.
 It is particularly useful when working with projects involving hundreds or thousands of files, such as online help or single-sourced manuals built using HTML or XML.

 To use the hybrid localization process, you will need access to the old source files and the corresponding target (translated) files.
 The process uses an automated diff approach to separate the new source files into three categories: no changes; minor changes; and major changes/new.